We’re proposing to extend the life of HVO North Mine from 2025 until 2050 and HVO South Mine from 2030 until 2045.

 Final voids ↓ from 4 to 2

-• Ongoing employment for around 1500 people plus 600 temporary construction jobs during infrastructure upgrades.
+- Ongoing employment for around 1500 people plus 600 temporary construction jobs during infrastructure upgrades.

-• Continued benefit to businesses from HVO buying goods and services.
+- Continued benefit to businesses from HVO buying goods and services.
 HVO works with about 750 suppliers.

-• Continued support for communities and infrastructure through taxes, royalties, and other government payments that help build schools, roads and hospitals and fund the wages of teachers, nurses and Police.
+- Continued support for communities and infrastructure through taxes, royalties, and other government payments that help build schools, roads and hospitals and fund the wages of teachers, nurses and Police.

-• Continued community support through HVO community grants, sponsorships and charity funding.
+- Continued community support through HVO community grants, sponsorships and charity funding.

-• A realignment of Lemington Road and a new bridge to replace the flood prone Moses Crossing will give road users a faster, safer and more reliable route in wet weather.
+- A realignment of Lemington Road and a new bridge to replace the flood prone Moses Crossing will give road users a faster, safer and more reliable route in wet weather.

-• Improved final site rehabilitation using natural landform design principles.
+- Improved final site rehabilitation using natural landform design principles.
 The number of final voids will reduce from four to two.

-• Improved water management infrastructure with upgrades to Parnells Dam, Lake James, and new flood protection levees and clean water drainage systems.
+- Improved water management infrastructure with upgrades to Parnells Dam, Lake James, and new flood protection levees and clean water drainage systems.

 Approvals Process and Timeline

 The Federal Government will independently assess the Project in accordance with the Environment Protection and Biodiversity Conservation Act 1999.
+We have temporarily withdrawn our request for assessment until we prepare and consider the more detailed information requested by the NSW Government and any impacts on the Federal assessment.

-Conceptual Mine Plan Design
+MAKE A SUBMISSIONDesign Conceptual Mine Plan

 Public exhibition of the EIS

-Assessment and determination
+NSW IPC assessment and determination

 COMMUNITY INVOLVEMENT EVERY STEP OF THE WAY.